-๐Ÿ‡ป๐Ÿ‡ช Venezuela visa for Japan citizens
+๐Ÿ‡ป๐Ÿ‡ช Venezuela visa for Japanese citizens

 Japan passport holders can enter Venezuela visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.